neetohq/media-kit/README.md

 New: https://www.figma.com/design/Dpwu6N0rAvhAF23veWpGYR/Brand-Design-V3?node-id=318-34538&t=vrJ3cR8oKu1RMES1-4

 We have only one small ask.
 Please don't represent neeto's brand as yours.
-If you have any questions about how to use neeto's media kit then please contact us at support@neeto.com.
+If you have any questions about how to use nNeeto's media kit then please contact us at support@neeto.com.